-- the number of clinical sites included in the trials; - the length of time required to enroll suitable subjects; - the number of subjects that ultimately participate in the trials; - the number of doses subjects receive; - the impact on the recruitment, enrollment, conduct and timing of our clinical trials due to the COVID-19 pandemic: - the duration of subject follow-up; and - the results of our clinical trials.
+- the number of clinical sites included in the trials; - the length of time required to enroll suitable subjects; - the number of subjects that ultimately participate in the trials; - the number of doses subjects receive; - the impact on the recruitment, enrollment, conduct and timing of our clinical trials due to the COVID-19 pandemic; - the duration of subject follow-up; and - the results of our clinical trials.

-Our expenditures are subject to additional uncertainties, including the preparation of regulatory filings for our drug candidates, and the expense of filing, prosecuting, defending and enforcing any patent claims or other intellectual property rights.
+Our expenditures are subject to additional uncertainties, including the preparation of regulatory filings for our drug candidates.
 We may obtain unexpected results from our clinical trials or other development activities.
 We may elect to discontinue, delay or modify the development, including clinical trials, of some drug candidates or focus on others.
 A change in the outcome of any of these variables with respect to the development of a drug candidate could mean a significant change in the costs and timing associated with the development of that drug candidate.
 For example, if the FDA or other regulatory authorities were to require us to conduct clinical trials beyond those that we currently anticipate, or if we experience significant delays in enrollment in any of our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.